Suriname Climate

 This month in numbers

-Suriname experienced a notably warm April 2026, with an average temperature of 25.74°C, marking an anomaly of +0.3°C above the 1961–1990 baseline.
-This ranked as the 27th warmest April in 86 years of records.
-Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C, just shy of the all-time record set in April 2025.
+Suriname's average temperature in April 2026 was 25.74°C, an anomaly of +0.3°C compared to the 1961–1990 baseline, ranking it as the 27th warmest April in 86 years of records.
+Globally, April 2026 was the 2nd warmest April for land temperature on record, with an anomaly of +1.1°C. The three-month period from February to April 2026 saw an average temperature of 25.47°C, also +0.3°C above the baseline, making it the 23rd warmest such period on record.

 What changed